airlift/airlift/http-client/README.md

         .withAlias(BarClient.class)
         .withAlias(QuxClient.class);

-Allow of the examples above are for `HttpClient`.
-Binding an `AsyncHttpClient` is almost identical:

-    httpClientBinder(binder).bindAsyncHttpClient("foo", FooClient.class)

-You can use the same annotation for binding both an `HttpClient` and `AsyncHttpClient`.
 Note that the filters and aliases are unique to the binding, allowing you to have a different set for each one.